LET PARENTS PARENT

 Current Status of the Schools Bill

 The Children’s Wellbeing and Schools Bill is currently at the Committee Stage in the House of Lords, having completed its Second Reading on 1 May 2025.
 The line-by-line examination of the Bill began on 20 May 2025 and continues.
-Will be discussed in the House of Lords on the 9th, 12th, 17th and 19th of June 2025.
+Will be discussed in the House of Lords on the 23rd of June and 3rd of July 2025.

 There is a very real and immediate risk that this legislation, if passed, will grant the State unprecedented authority over key aspects of family life — including how parents educate, protect, and raise their children.